What Are Egress Windows?

 A finished basement can be one of the simplest ways to add more space to your Cheyenne home.
-It can be an a great area for bedrooms, a family room or a playroom.
+It can be an an ideal area for bedrooms, a family room or a playroom.

-As you prepare for your basement remodeling project, keep in mind you may need to put in wider windows.
+As you prepare for your basement remodeling project, keep in mind you may need to add wider windows.
 Egress windows are large openings that offer a secondary exit in an emergency.
 They can also add more natural light and make your basement feel more appealing.

-Basement bedrooms and living spaces need to have egress windows.
+Basement bedrooms and living spaces must have egress windows.
 Living rooms can be offices, TV rooms or workshops.
-This requirement also involves unfinished basements.
+This mandate also involves unfinished basements.

 Why Are Egress Windows Important?

-There’s not a lot of time to flee a house fire.
-It can become deadly in only 2 minutes and overtake a home within 5 minutes, according to the National Fire Protection Association.
+You don’t have much time to flee a house fire.
+It can become life-threatening in as little as 2 minutes and overtake a home within 5 minutes, according to the National Fire Protection Association.